ryman1/keeweb-wiki/Browser-AutoFill.md

 ## KeeWebHttp

-AutoFill is possible only in Desktop apps, it's not available in the web version.
+AutoFill is available only in Desktop apps, not in the web version.
 1. Go to Settings &rarr; Plugins and load the plugin gallery:
 ![plugins](https://user-images.githubusercontent.com/633557/34461926-b0ba929c-ee38-11e7-9d71-3c47fa0cd3c7.png)
 2. Find KeeWebHttp plugin and install it: